 Contributions of donated services that create or enhance nonfinancial assets or that require specialized skills, and are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation, are recorded at their fair values in the period received, if sufficient information exists to establish the fair value.
-During the years ended June 30, 2017 and 2016, United Way received \$26,080 and \$56,110, respectively, in donated services for advertising, marketing, legal and professional services.
+During the years ended June 30, 2018 and 2017, United Way received \$33,129 and \$26,080, respectively, in donated services for advertising and marketing.
 These amounts have been reported as expenses in their natural expense classification in the statements of activities.